Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Cookie-Policy.md

 ### 1. Cookies We Use

 We use the minimal number of cookies needed to run our web panel at `[WIP - website domain]`.
-If we ever add new cookies, we will announce them in the [#policy-transparency](https://discord.com/channels/1232458290563387392/1345476136867594250 "Compendium Support Hub – Policy Transparency") channel in the Compendium Support Discord server, and through the **/policies cookies** command in the bot.
+If we ever add new cookies, we will announce them in the [#transparency-hub](https://discord.com/channels/1232458290563387392/1345476136867594250 "Compendium Support Hub – Transparency Hub") channel in the Compendium Support Discord server, and through the **/policies cookies** command in the bot.
 You will have the opportunity to consent or decline any non-essential cookies at that time.

 All cookies we set are first-party.
-During login, Discord may set its own cookies as part of the authentication process - those are governed by [Discord's Privacy Policy](https://discord.com/privacy), not ours.
+During login, Discord may set its own cookies as part of the authentication process - those are governed by [Discord&#39;s Privacy Policy](https://discord.com/privacy), not ours.

 ## II.
 What are the purposes of these cookies?